drgatooo/meonglink/Readme.md

 $ yarn add meonglink
 ```

+> If you prefer a lightweight variant, you should add `@light` after the package name.

 ## 📃 Example usage

 You can find a Discord bot that works with this package [here](https://github.com/meong-bot/meong-code).
 I'll add more examples later.